ory/docs/guides/hydra/8-faq/README.md

 ## How can I import TLS certificates?

-You can import TLS certificates when running `hydra host`.
+You can import TLS certificates when running `hydra serve`.
 This can be done by setting the following environment variables:

 **Read from file**
 - `HTTPS_TLS_CERT_PATH`: The path to the TLS certificate (pem encoded).